empow/logstash-parsers/tools/readme.md

 where *<file name\>* is the full path of your Logstash pipeline.yaml file (e.g. */etc/logstash/pipeline.yaml*)

-The output is presened in a *png* format in contains the connectivity between pipelines including inputs and outputs.
-Thus, each pipeline is represented by a rectangle node while inputs and outputs are represented by ellipse nodes.
-In case that at least one of the output of a pipeline is not connected its corresponding node is
+The output is presented in *png* format and shows the connectivity between pipelines including inputs and outputs.
+Each pipeline is represented by a rectangle node while inputs and outputs are represented by ellipse nodes.

 |||
 |-|-|